DarkMatterCore/wad2bin/README.md

 --------------

 ```
+wad2bin v0.7 (c) DarkMatterCore.
+Built: 16:57:46 Jul  1 2020.

-Usage: %s <keys file> <device.cert> <input WAD> <output dir> [parent title ID]
+Usage: wad2bin <keys.txt> <device.cert> <input WAD> <output dir> [<parent title ID> [--nullkey]]

-Paths must not exceed 1023 characters.
+Paths must not exceed 259 characters.
 Relative paths are supported.
 The required directory tree for the *.bin file(s) will be created at the output directory.
 You can set your SD card root directory as the output directory.

+Notes about DLC support:
-Parent title ID is only required if the input WAD is a DLC.
+* Parent title ID is only required if the input WAD is a DLC.
 A 16 character long hex string is expected.
+* If "--nullkey" is set after the parent title ID, a null key will be used to encrypt DLC content data.
+  Some older games (like Rock Band 2) depend on this to properly load DLC data when launched via the Disc Channel.

+For more information, please visit: https://github.com/DarkMatterCore/wad2bin.
 ```

 Building instructions: